ianlewis/kay/docs/source/debugging.rst

 .. image:: images/debugger-paste-succeed.png
    :scale: 80

-Here is a screenshot of the pasteservice.
+Here is a screenshot of the paste service.

 .. image:: images/debugger-paste-service.png
    :scale: 80